 What are my responsibilities as a parent to help raise my child?

 - Supporting and raising your child: Whether or not your child is currently living with you, your child still needs your time, attention, emotional and material support.
 It is important for a child to learn about his/her mother and father, family, culture and values so that the child can succeed in his/her own life.
 One way to do this is to consistently attend visits and plan age appropriate activities for your child.
 You should also be involved in other areas of your child's life such as school and recreational activities and your child's health care.

-When a child is placed into state custody, the office of Child Support Enforcement will look at the finances of either the mother or father or both and decide what amount the parent(s) can pay towards the cost of the child's relative, foster or group home placement.
+When a child is placed into state custody, the Division of Child Support will look at the finances of either the mother or father or both and decide what amount the parent(s) can pay towards the cost of the child's relative, foster or group home placement.
 It is very important that you open all mail from Child Support right away, follow instructions and provide accurate information about your current financial situation and other obligations, so that a reasonable plan can be created.
 Child Support issues can be stressful and there are parent support groups that can help you cope with this process.

 - Completing court ordered services: Reaching your goals for your case will largely depend on whether you complete the services ordered by the court.
 It is very important that you keep appointments, complete services and keep documents and reports that prove that you successfully completed services.
 Talk to your attorney as soon as possible if you have scheduling transportation or any other problems with completing court ordered services.